Here is what you need to look for: Wells Fargo & Company (WFC)

-Let’s start up with the current stock price of Wells Fargo & Company (WFC), which is $49.90 to be very precise.
-The Stock rose vividly during the last session to $50.18 after opening rate of $49.63 while the lowest price it went was recorded $49.27 before closing at $49.84.Recently in News on November 17, 2021, Smithsonian Latino Center Receives $2 Million Gift From Wells Fargo.
-Major Gift Supports the National Museum of the American Latino and the Molina Family Latino Gallery.
+Let’s start up with the current stock price of Wells Fargo & Company (WFC), which is $48.82 to be very precise.
+The Stock rose vividly during the last session to $49.2374 after opening rate of $49.00 while the lowest price it went was recorded $47.77 before closing at $49.90.Recently in News on November 19, 2021, WELLS FARGO INVESTIGATION CONTINUED BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Continues to Investigate the Officers and Directors of Wells Fargo & Company – WFC.
+Former Attorney General of Louisiana, Charles C. Foti, Jr., Esq., a partner at the law firm of Kahn Swick & Foti, LLC (“KSF”), announces that KSF continues its investigation into Wells Fargo & Company (NYSE: WFC).
 You can read further details here

 Wells Fargo & Company had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $52.56 on 11/03/21, with the lowest value was $29.40 for the same time period, recorded on 01/04/21.